malakzaidi/Tps_POO_SDIA1/src/Tp5/Readme.md

-# Tps_POO_SDIA1 - Professors and Departments Management System
+#  Professors and Departments Management System (JavaFx Application)

 This project is a **Professors and Departments Management System** built using **JavaFX** and **MySQL**.
 The system allows users to manage professors and departments in a university setting.
 It provides a graphical user interface (GUI) to interact with a MySQL database, where users can add, update, search, and delete professors and departments.